skramm/spaghetti/docs/spaghetti_manual.md

 ## Showcase 2: let's use a timer

 Lets consider another situation: a traffic light going automatically through the three states: Red, Green, Orange.
-You need to provide a Timer class that can be used by the FSM.
+You need to provide a Timer class that can be used by the FSM, and that provides **asynchronous** timeouts and an event waiting loop.
-This class needs to provide these three functions:
+To be usable here, this class needs to provide these three functions:
 - ```timerInit()```: initialize the timer
 - ```timerStart()```: start a timeout
 - ```timerCancel()```: cancel the timer